Winnipeg Free Press: Timeline

-December 2001: The Free Press and its sister paper, Brandon Sun, were bought from Thomson Newspapers by FP Canadian Newspapers Limited Partnership.
+In December 2001, the Free Press and its sister paper, Brandon Sun, were bought from Thomson Newspapers by FP Canadian Newspapers Limited Partnership.

+In July 2026, the paper announced it will shutter the Community Review, its free weekly community newspaper.

 Strike

 In 2008, at noon on Thanksgiving Day (Monday, October 13), about 1,000 members of the Communications, Energy and Paperworkers Union, representing editorial, advertising, circulation, and press staff, as well as newspaper carriers, launched a strike action.
 The strike ended 16 days later, when the union ratified the final offer on Tuesday, October 28.
 The contract was ratified by 67% of newspaper carriers, 75% of the pressmen, and 91% of the inside workers, including journalists.
 The recent five-year contract was negotiated, ratified, and signed in 2013, with no threat of a strike.
 Workers and managers negotiated directly with great success, without the need of a lawyer that previous contracts had required.

 Circulation

 As of November 1, 2009, the WFP ceased publishing a regular Sunday edition.
 In its place, a Sunday-only tabloid called On 7 was launched, but it has since been discontinued.

 On March 27, 2011, the impending arrival of Metro in the Winnipeg market caused the Sunday newspaper to be retooled as a broadsheet format, Winnipeg Free Press SundayXtra.
 The Sunday edition is now available exclusively online.

 According to figures via Canadian Newspaper Association, the Free Press' average weekday circulation for 2013 was 108,583, while on Saturdays it was 144,278.
 Because of the relatively small population of Manitoba, that meant that over 10% of the population could be receiving the paper and its advertisements.
 Like most Canadian daily newspapers, the Free Press has seen a decline in circulation, dropping its total by % to 106,473 copies daily from 2009 to 2015.